HandsOnDataViz/book/prepare/README.md

 Before you design an interactive chart or map, you probably need to prepare your data, and maybe clean it up a bit, before uploading it into a visualization tool.

-More to come. . .
+More to come. . . add more content here